zexihan/personal-site/app/data/about.md

 #### Travel / Geography

-- I am from originally from Beijing, China.
+- I am originally from Beijing, China.
 I have since lived in Boston.

 - I've only been to 4 countries, China, United Kingdom, United States of America, and Canada.